viniciusmeneses/simple-gulp-boilerplate/README.md

 # Simple Gulp Boilerplate

-> A Simple Gulp Boilerplate to easily get started with your project without any configuration.
+> A Gulp boilerplate to easily get started with your project without any configuration.

 #### Features